 Take Advantage of Convenient Catering Solutions

 In response to COVID-19, many local caterers have implemented new, responsible solutions to deliver a delicious and memorable meal to your attendees in a safe manner.
 For example, 12th Street Catering offers a collection of “Celebration Boxes” and other individual, pre-packaged meals featuring the same gourmet dishes and ingredients offered through their traditional catering menus.
 Similarly, DiBruno Bros.
 Events & Catering is offering classic and premium boxed meals that are perfect for any event, as well as a delivery and pick-up menu featuring meals made with local ingredients.
-The Garces restaurant group — with popular local eateries such as Amada, The Olde Bar, and Distrito — has relaunched its Garces Trading Company concept, specializing in ready-to-eat meals that are individually wrapped for your attendees.
+The Garces restaurant group — with popular local eateries such as Amada and The Olde Bar — has relaunched its Garces Trading Company concept, specializing in ready-to-eat meals that are individually wrapped for your attendees.
 Garces also allows guests to customize their individually packaged and personally labeled order while still adhering to a budget set by the event organizer.